Kuch Rang Pyar Ke Aise Bhi: Series overview

+Plot

 Season 1

-The show explores work in progress relationship of Sonakshi "Sona" Bose and Devrath "Dev" Dixit.
-Dev lost his father at a young age and hence his mother brought up him and his three sisters singlehandedly.
-Seeing his mother struggle so much despite of all the hardships made him deeply venerate her.
-But due to unfavorable financial circumstances she could only educate Dev and his younger sister Neha was left at home to take care of his two younger sisters.
-Now Dev is a successful business tycoon who lives with his mother Ishwari and three sisters, Neha, Riya and Nikki.
-Dev owes everything to his mother and has a feeling of indebtedness and complete devotion for her, and her entire life revolves around him.
+Devrath "Dev" Dixit lost his father at a young age and hence his widowed mother, Ishwari brought up him and his three sisters, Neha, Riya and Nikki singlehandedly.
+Due to unfavorable financial circumstances, Ishwari could only educate Dev and Neha was left at home to take care of Riya and Nikki.
+Now, Dev, a successful business tycoon, owes everything to his mother and has a feeling of indebtedness and complete devotion for her, and her entire life revolves around him.
 He has become a workaholic and short tempered as a result of his childhood hardships, but is kind hearted and will go to any extent to help others.
 Neha, though loves her family, still has resentment in her heart and feels that her mother has done partiality among her children, only educating Dev and depriving her of any opportunities.
-Hearing her harsh words, Ishwari faints and Dev calls a doctor.
-Dr. Sinha tells him that his mother has history of such fatigue due to improper nutrition and recommends him a nutritional consultant, Dr. Sonakshi Bose.
-Dr. Sonakshi is a quick-witted, lively young doctor who is from a Kolkata-based, Bengali family of five living in Delhi.
+Dev finds that Ishwari has history of fatigue due to improper nutrition.
+Dr. Sonakshi "Sona" Bose, Kolkata based, quick-witted, lively young nutritionist, lives with her family in Delhi.